310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-*Puka, puka*…♪ What is important is the present, not the past.
-Chiaki has learnt his lesson, so let it flow away with the water~
+*puka, puka*…♪ what is important is the present, not the past. chiaki has learned his lesson, so let it flow away with the water~

-Chiaki, I would like fish for the truck.
-Sashimiii…♪
+chiaki, i would like fish for the truck. sashimiii…♪
 {% endbubble %}

 {% bubble Chiaki %}